ArrowrIcon Home icon

 'Off-menu' foods

-School dinners were also off-ration, and the Government provided free school milk for children and set up British Restaurants for people at home.
+School dinners were also off-ration, and the Government provided free school milk for children and set up British Restaurants for people living at home.

 After the war there was even greater rationing, shortages and general austerity.
 My experience of school dinners comes from that time.

-A sample 'eating out' receipt from 1941
+An 'eating out' receipt from 1941

 Receipt for lodgings and meals for five nights in Blackpool in 1941, thumbnail